oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/build-aiagent/build-aiagent.md

 1. In the left navigation pane, select **Projects**.

-2. Select the **Autonomous Expense Agent** project that you created.
+2. Select the **Intelligent Expense Automation with Agentic AI** project that you created.
 3. In the left navigation pane, select **AI Agents** icon.
 4. In the **Agent patterns** card, click *Add*.
 The Create pattern dialog is displayed.
 5. In **Create pattern**, configure required fields for your pattern: